groff_diff(7) — Linux manual page

 is empty if there are none.

-registers to the standard error stream.
+error stream.

 .psbb file

 Get the bounding box of a PostScript image file.
-This
+This file

-file must conform to Adobe's Document Structuring
+must conform to Adobe's Document Structuring Conventions;

-box values from a %%BoundingBox comment.
-After
+from a %%BoundingBox comment.
+After invocation, the x and

-invocation, the x and y coordinates (in PostScript units)
+y coordinates (in PostScript units) of the lower left and

-of the lower left and upper right corners can be found in
+upper right corners can be found in the registers \n[llx],

-the registers \n[llx], \n[lly], \n[urx], and \n[ury],
+\n[lly], \n[urx], and \n[ury], respectively.
+If an error

-are set to zero.
+occurs, these four registers are set to zero.

-.pso command
+.pso ["]command

 As “so”, except that input comes from the standard output